samarthchinde/jenkins-on-ec2/README.md

-# jenkins-on-ec2
-Step-by-step Jenkins installation and setup on AWS EC2, covering Linux, Java, and SSH.
 # Jenkins on EC2

 This repository documents the complete step-by-step process of setting up Jenkins on an AWS EC2 instance.